Justus-Saringer/Justus-Saringer/README.md

 - 👋 Hi, I’m @Justus-Saringer
-- 👀 I’m interested in ...
+- 👀 I am interested in cycling, sailing and the latest technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Kotlin and Compose
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jsaringer@gmx.de

 ---